gds32571/WSJTX-gdslog/README.md

    QSO Logged (type 5) packets are used to log a contact in my ham logging database.
 It is PHP3 based with a MySQL database but has not yet been documented anywhere.
 I've been using it for more than a decade.

-   WSPR Decode (type 10) packets are inserted into a MySQL database to allow aggregate reporting to an ESP8266-based OLED screen.
+   WSPR Decode (type 10) packets are inserted into a MySQL database to allow aggregate reporting to a "Home Assistant" home automation system and also to an ESP8266-based OLED screen.

 ### WSJTX-gdslog:
    The main logging and control program, written in Python3.
 This program was taken from WSJT-X_TUI.PY, a program by Jari Perki (OH6BG).